A Survey on Causal Discovery: Theory and Practice: Causal Discovery with Interventions

 At this point, one may ask how to formally represent the concepts expressed by this hierarchy, to operatively exploit the informative gap between the layers.
 The answer is provided by \emph{$do$-calculus} \cite{pearl1995causal}.

 \paragraph{$do$-calculus} Queries that are usually expressed in natural language can be rephrased in terms of probability distribution by introducing the $do$ operator, whenever possible\footnote{We restrict ourselves to a minimal introduction of the $do$-calculus, aiming to formally represent the set of concepts that are essential for the causal discovery scenario.
-For a broader discussion on \emph{identification} and \emph{estimation} of the causal effect, refer to \cite{shpitser2008complete}}.
+For a broader discussion on \emph{identification} and \emph{estimation} of the causal effect, refer to \cite{shpitser2008complete}.}.
+The $do$ operator represents an intervention on a given variable, e.g. $do(X = x)$ sets the value of $X$ to $x$.
+This notation is usually overloaded by extending the operator over sets of variables, e.g. $do(\textbf{X} = \textbf{x})$ with $\textbf{x}$ a vector of values.
+Finally, the $\textbf{x}$ vector can be omitted entirely for brevity.

 \begin{definition}[Rules of $do$-calculus] Let $G$ be a causal graph and $P$ the probability distribution induced by $G$.
 For any disjoint subset of variables \textbf{X}, \textbf{Y}, \textbf{Z} and \textbf{W}, the following three rules apply: \begin{enumerate} \item Insertion and deletion of observations: